rprichard/winpty/README.md

   the appropriate compiler for your CPU architecture.
 * `make`

+MSYS2 provides three start menu shortcuts for starting MSYS2:

+* MinGW-w64 Win32 Shell
+* MinGW-w64 Win64 Shell
+* MSYS2 Shell

+To build winpty, use the MinGW-w64 {Win32,Win64} shortcut of the architecture matching MSYS2.
+These shortcuts will put the g++ compiler from the `{mingw32,mingw64}/mingw-w64-{i686,x86_64}-gcc` packages into the `PATH`.

+Alternatively, instead of installing `mingw32/mingw-w64-i686-gcc` or `mingw64/mingw-w64-x86_64-gcc`, install the `mingw-w64-cross-gcc` and `mingw-w64-cross-crt-git` packages.
+These packages install cross-compilers into `/opt/bin`, and then any of the three shortcuts will work.

 ### Building the Unix adapter

 In the project directory, run `./configure`, then `make`, then `make install`.